ArneBachmann/tagsplorer/README.md

 Tagsplorer uses a simple concept which enables you to continue using simple and compatible file trees, keep all your data under version control of your choice, allows you to put files or entire folders into more than one (virtual) category, and still benefit from little manual maintenance or additional setup.

 # Usage
 Hint: Currently it's not possible to glob over folder names efficiently; trying to do so will need to walk all folders that are left in the filter process.
-TODO true?

 ## Command-line interface
 The current main and only user interface is `tp.py`, a thin layer over the library's basic functions.
 Here is a short description of valid programoptions and arguments:

 * `--help`

   Shows user options, as does this section

 * `--test [-v]`

-  Runs unit tests from `tests.py`.
+  Runs unit tests from `tp.py`.
 If `-v` is specified, use verbose mode.
-TODO create global `-v` mode?
-Currently covered by `-1`

 * `--version`